campbe13/JS320-2021/06-webstorage/README.md

 ***test & make sure it is working before going to the next step, see the screen shot below as an example***
 1. Modify the code so that every time you newly load the site it populates the list
 ***test & make sure it is working before going to the next step***
+4. Add an input field to the form, for age, 1-100
-4. Add a dropdown field `<select>` to the form, materials (ex: cotton, silk, fake fur, wood...)
+4. Add a dropdown field `<select>` to the form, for material (ex: cotton, silk, fake fur, wood...)
-1. Add the field to the object and make sure it is saved & displayed properly ***test & make sure it is working before going to the next step***
+1. Add both fields to the object and make sure it is saved & displayed properly ***test & make sure it is working before going to the next step***
 1. Once the previous steps are working, add a button for delete & implement code to delete given the name

 ![screenshot example](images/screenshot.png)